null Skip to main content

 All linen now comes with raw edges serged!

-With Thy Needle and Thread New Releases (kits only) - mid November
+With Thy Needle and Thread New Releases (kits only) - are shipping now.
+We expect to wrap up shipping tomorrow (Tuesday).

 We appreciate your patience while waiting for your order to arrive.
 Once supplies arrive they are shipped immediately.